Update on December 27, 2011: For updated new year's greetings, see this post.

 Ready to thank someone for a gift?
 Return to Number 1 above.

-If you have a specific question about holiday greetings, please try your key words in this blog's search box.
+If you have a specific question about holiday greetings, please try your key words in this blog’s search box.
 I have written many posts about holiday greetings, and you may find the answer there.
-I am sorry I cannot answer individual questions although I would love to do so.
+Or get my book Business Writing With Heart.

 Happy holidays!